 On the transept, we find the really old Chapels of Saint Lawrence and Holy Christ and the Chapels of the Relics and the Blessed Sacrament, adorned with gilded wood.
 On the north top, don’t miss the spectacular Renaissance portal in the Chapel of Morgados do Esporão.

 By the entrance, on the left nave, the baptistery opens, closed by a beautiful iron gate from the Renaissance.
 On the 14th century cloisters you will see statues of the Evangelists in each corner.
 The cloister of Evora Cathedral is a fine Gothic testimony.
 It gets even finest with the funeral chapel of its founder, Bishop King Peter.
 Recently, the tombs of the Archbishops of Evora who died in the 20th century were put in the cloister too.

 The choir is from the Manueline period.
 It contains a valuable oak row of chairs from the 1500s, with Flemish drawings carved, representing mythological, naturalist and rural scenes.

 There are monuments that, on their own, make us speechless.
 The Cathedral of Evora is one of those monuments.
-This true rarity is slowly discovered on the city top in all its glory.
+Discover this true rarity on the city top in all its glory.
 Do not miss the opportunity to visit it and go up to the terrace to have, by far, the best view over Evora.